awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-component-manager-local.md

 **Validate Image Builder components**

-   You can validate the syntax of Image Builder components locally with the awstoe application\.
-The following examples show the awstoe application `validate` command to validate the syntax of a component without executing it\.
+   You can validate the syntax of Image Builder components locally with the AWSTOE application\.
+The following examples show the AWSTOE application `validate` command to validate the syntax of a component without running it\.
 **Note**
-The awstoe application can validate only the component syntax for the current operating system\.
-For example, when executing `awstoe.exe` on Windows, you cannot validate the syntax for a Linux document that uses the `ExecuteBash` action module\.
+The AWSTOE application can validate only the component syntax for the current operating system\.
+For example, when running `awstoe.exe` on Windows, you cannot validate the syntax for a Linux document that uses the `ExecuteBash` action module\.

    Windows